Gang dispute sparks deadliest U.S. prison riot in 25 years: official

 All seven deaths were the result of stabbing injuries, said Lee County Coroner Larry Logan.

-The prison has 1,583 inmates.
-Forty-four guards were on duty at the time the violence broke out, Stirling said.
-They gathered reinforcements before moving in to quell the riot and encountered no resistance when they moved in, Stirling said.
+For months, South Carolina officials have said that prisoners used smuggled cellphones to manage crimes outside the prisons.
+Governor Henry McMaster on Monday said he would renew his request to federal officials to allow him to block cell signals on prison property.

-The prison population in South Carolina fell about 15 percent from 2010 to mid-2017, to 20,105, with beds being underutilized across the state, the department’s fiscal 2017 Accountability Report said.
+The State newspaper showed video it said was taken by inmates with smuggled phones that depicted trails of blood and dead bodies in the prison.
+Reuters could not immediately confirm that the video was authentic and Stirling declined to do so.

-The state has about 5,000 prison employees in 22 institutions, but “security staff numbers continue to lag behind the authorized strength,” it said, without giving numbers.
+The state has about 5,000 prison employees in 22 institutions, but “security staff numbers continue to lag behind the authorized strength,” the department’s fiscal 2017 Accountability Report said, without giving numbers.

 Martin said staff shortages could have been a contributing factor in the riot.